a-martyn/website/README.md

 ## Design principles

-To articulate my work effectively requires a means to:
+To articulate my work effectively requires a means for people to:
-- [x] curate my work in one place
+- [x] view my work in one place
-- [x] publish jupyter notebooks as html
+- [x] view posts written as jupyter notebooks in the browser
-- [x] publish markdown as html
+- [x] view posts written markdown as in the browser
-- [x] link to a single dir containing all source code for a post
+- [x] access source code for a post
+- [ ] execute source code for a post

 ## Building the site